Talkala logo

 Calling schools, hotels, banks, and customer-support or service lines where a direct phone call still resolves more than messaging

-• Separate rates: landlines and mobiles on the +233 route are priced differently
+• Separate rates: landlines and mobiles on the +233 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile